stianlik/bash-workspace/README.md

 Installation
 ------------

-If you use the directory ~/.workspace for something, change workspace\_dir=.. to something else.
+If you use the directory ~/.workspace for something, open workspace.sh and change `workspace_dir=...` to something else.

 Create an alias for this script (using "source" so that it's allowed to change directories):